The Past, Present, and Future of California Wildfires

 The 2018 fire season is the culmination of three main factors: climate change, past fire and forest management practices, and development in the wildland urban interface.

 The marked increase in greenhouse gases over the past century has increased the average temperature in California by 2 to 3 degrees Fahrenheit.
 This seemingly modest difference has profound impacts on our state.
 Warmer temperatures are extending the fire season, meaning that fires are burning earlier in the spring and later into the fall.
 The fire season in the Sierra Nevada, for example, has doubled in length and is now more than 10 weeks longer than it was three decades ago.
 Under warmer conditions, the atmosphere also draws more water from the ground.
 This increase in evaporative demand more readily dries out fuels that can easily ignite.

 Exacerbating the effects of climate change on fire is the legacy of past fire and forest management.
-For thousands of years prior to Euro-American settlement, Native American tribes and lightning fires burned as much as 10 to 12 million acres in California every year, with many areas burning every 10 years or so.
+For thousands of years prior to Euro-American settlement, Native American tribes and lightning fires burned 5 million acres in California every year, with many areas burning every 10 years or so.
 These fires were typically more benign, burning more often but at lower intensities.
 The federal government's focus on fire suppression has resulted in denser forests with more continuous fuel to burn in an intense fire.
 These conditions are quite common around and within most communities.

 15 of the 20 largest fires in California state history have occurred since 2000

 Finally, the population of California has grown rapidly over the past 75 years, increasing the risk of devastating wildfires.
 More homes are being built within or near wildlands and constructed with materials that can often burn easily.

 These are daunting and often human-driven factors that we can reverse with effective policies and sufficient resources.